Configure Microsoft Office 365 Log Collector

 The instructions in this document are for the Alert Logic Application Registry setup of the Microsoft Office 365 log collector.
 If you have to reference instructions or information for the older setup of the log collector, see Set Up Collection of Microsoft Office 365 Logs.

 The Alert Logic Microsoft Office 365 collector is an AWS-based API Poll (PAWS) log collector library mechanism designed to collect logs.
-You can find Office 365 logs collected with keyword search in the Alert Logic console Search: Log Messages page.
+You can find Office 365 logs collected with keyword search in the Alert Logic console Get Started with Search page.
 Alert Logic also generates security incidents from Office 365 logs in the Incidents page.
 For more information about authentication application security content, see Authentication Application Security Incidents.

 The Alert Logic Microsoft Office 365 collector can collect from these specific Office 365 content streams:

 - Audit logs from Azure Active Directory

 - Audit logs from Microsoft Office 365 Exchange

 - General audit logs

 A single Office 365 collector can collect logs from any or all the content streams that you configure in the Alert Logic console.
 These audit logs are collected through Microsoft Stream.
 For more information on Microsoft Stream, go to Audit logs in Microsoft Stream.